Murmured - The anti-social network

 • Clear feedback for invites, join actions, and destructive events

-• No profiles, labels, or message attribution — pure presence
+• No profiles, labels, or message attribution — prioritizing presence over identity

 • Sticky, human notices for limits/expiry instead of intrusive popup